chef/chef-web-docs/chef_master/source/cookbook_repo.rst

    .. warning::
     metadata.rb must not be used to install native gems, which require C compilation.
 Instead, native gems must be installed by the ``chef_gem`` resource called from the recipe code.
 The recipe code should also use the ``build_essential`` resource to install compilers on the system as a preqrequisite.

-    Since metadata.rb runs before any recipe code runs, the chef-cliegint cannot install the C compilers before the gem installation happens in metadata.rb.
+    Since metadata.rb runs before any recipe code runs, the chef-client cannot install the C compilers before the gem installation happens in metadata.rb.

     The ``gem`` setting is not a general purpose replacement for the ``chef_gem`` `resource </resource_chef_gem.html>`__, and does not internally re-use the ``chef_gem`` resource.
 The ``gem`` setting addresses a specific use case of external chef libraries shipped as gems - such as the "chef-sugar" and "poise" gems - that need to be accessible and used in the chef-client run for libraries and attribute files.
 The ``gem`` setting allows for these specific use cases to be installed very early, while understanding that an inherent limitation is that the ``gem`` setting is unable to install native gems.
 Other pure ruby gems can be installed with metadata.rb.